Kremlin Warns Russia Could Target Europe If US Deploys Missiles

 The Kremlin has already criticised the move, accusing Washington of taking a step towards a new Cold War and of directly participating in the conflict in Ukraine.

-Russia's defence ministry on Friday said that Defence Minister Andrei Belousov held a telephone call with his US counterpart Lloyd Austin where they discussed lowering the risk of "possible escalation".
+Russia's defense ministry on Friday said that Defense Minister Andrei Belousov held a telephone call with his U.S. counterpart Lloyd Austin where they discussed lowering the risk of "possible escalation."

 Defending the decision, Scholz told reporters at the NATO summit that it was "something of deterrence and it's securing peace, and it is a necessary and important decision at the right time."